Action System

 SECActionSetComponent → DefaultActionSetproperty (set in Blueprint on the pawn). - None - No ActionSet found.
 AI will only move, never attack.

-Changes to weapon or override take effect immediately - no need to wait for a role change.
+Changes to weapon or override take effect immediately, with no role change required.

 This is the same resolution chain used bySECReactionSetComponentfor reaction sets.
 Learn one, know both.